 - Technical skills– Candidates may review the technical skills required in the job advertisement or the position description and broadly list them as part of previous positions as a way of “tailoring” their resume and having the key words stand out during a scan by the recruiter.
 The relevant technical skills required for the position need to be assessed throughout a recruitment process in various stages to ensure the candidate possesses what is required for the role.

 Conversely, a hiring organisation is usually inundated with large volumes of applications and are working to tight time frames, so it can be tempting to rush the process when there is a real gap being felt in the organisation.
 Also, as they progress a process they build a real liking for their preferred candidate and often take their words at face value with perfunctory reference checks to tick off the checkbox in the process list.
 They are keen to get their preferred candidate on board and don’t want to de-rail a successful placement by slowing the process down or demonstrating anything but complete trust in the candidate.

-So what steps can companies take to avoiding a crossing fingers approach to hiring?
+Harrison McMillan can conduct reference checks on your behalf through our outsourced solution, but if you decide to go it alone, what steps can you take to avoid a ‘fingers crossed’ approach to hiring?
 And what does a comprehensive background check look like?

 - Qualification checks – Check all listed education qualifications directly with the academic institution listed to ensure the candidate attended, that the dates listed are correct, and that they completed the qualification as listed.